 * Spending £250-350 per hour for basic legal advice

 * Spending time explaining standard contract terms with agents

 * Having to seek legal advice from lawyers with no broadcast experience

-As well as quality advice, AudioUK provides the first ever industry standard draft contracts for engaging artists, producers etc. These contracts recognise the unique requirements of the independent producer when dealing with talent.
-Currently there are eight standard contracts available to Legal Scheme members via the Members-Only area of this website (access to logged-in members only):
+As well as quality advice, AudioUK provides unique industry standard draft contracts for engaging artists, producers etc. These contracts recognise the unique requirements of the independent producer when dealing with talent.
+Currently there are 26 standard contracts available to Legal and Business Affairs Scheme members via the Members-Only area of this website.

 AudioUK has negotiated a series of discounted available only to members.
 To take advantage of these, members can email e for your discount code.

 - Discounts on many AudioUK events, including the Audio Production Awards